 How to rent a car in Norway

 There are many car rental agencies in Norway and it’s quite straightforward.
-I can recommend using Rentalcars to check for the lowest prices and choose the best car through there.
+I can recommend using Rentalcars to check for the lowest prices and choose the best car there.

 Remember about the insurance and add the cost of petrol and tolls.
-Many roads in Norway have automatic tolls, that just scan your car as you pass through and send a receipt to the rental company, that they will then forward to you.
+Many roads in Norway have automatic tolls, that just scan your car as you pass through and send a receipt to the rental company, which they will then forward to you.
 You would also normally need to have some money on your card, that will be ring-fenced by the company as a deposit in case the car is lost or damaged.
 After you return the vehicle, it all comes back to you.

 Awesome things to do in Norway in winter, and places to visit

 Norway is a big country and there are many places to visit in Norway in winter.
 If you want to discover the south of the country and visit unique winter destinations, the below itinerary will take you through the roads between Oslo and Bergen.
-On the way, you can experience a city life of the south, the famous Norwegian fjords, little traditional villages and the breathtaking snowy landscapes.
+On the way, you can experience the city life of the south, the famous Norwegian fjords, little traditional villages, and the breathtaking snowy landscapes.

 Read more: Norway on a budget – Local tips